 PSC 100 - Public Safety Telecommunicator

 This is a first course for public safety telecommunicators and dispatchers.
 It covers operations of a public safety communications center, record keeping, how to communicate clearly in emergency situations, using 911 system communications equipment and communicating with diverse populations.
 Students successfully completing the course will be certified by the Association of Public Safety Communications Officers Institute.
-One hundred ninety-two class hours.

 Course Learning Outcomes